LGBTQIA+ : défis de la vie

 Déplacements

 Many Senegalese LGBTQIA+ people live in fear and are thus forced to leave home.
 Some migrate to Mauritania, where they may be granted refugee status from the UNHCR.
-Only a few are selected for resettlement in a North America and Europe.
+Only a few are selected for resettlement in North America and Europe.
 For many Senegalese, the destinations of migration are mostly French speaking European countries such as French or Belgium.

 DOWNLOAD FILETélécharger